Duke Research Data Repository Frequently Asked Questions

 For projects planning for data preservation and storage for grant applications, please contact us at email@example.com for planning and tracking purposes.
 We can also provide you with boilerplate language or Letters of Support as appropriate.

-*This pilot is under consideration by the Duke Research Data Policy group and may be revised in the future.
 Previous versions of the Pricing for Storage Policy are available here.

 If these costs seem prohibitive, please contact us at firstname.lastname@example.org, as we may be able to help you find alternative accommodations for your data.